International Women’s Day

 I have never felt the need to not do something because I’m a girl…in fact, if those words are ever spoken…it drives to do the exact opposite.

 I believe that we are equal.
 That men and women can and should be treated the same.
-That we are as cleaver, strong, fast, powerful and as important as each other.
+That we are as clever, strong, fast, powerful and as important as each other.

 And if anyone tells you different, smile, breathe and use this as fuel to shine ever brighter.